athomas9195/WholesomeScanner/README.md

 * User sees "bad" ingredients
 * User sees "good" ingredients
 * In the report, user can select from similar product recommendations with similar and safer products or similar and cheaper products
-* User can rate and review the product after purchasing
+* User can see rating of the product by other customers

 *Settings*
 * Settings (Accesibility, Notification, General, etc.)